Councilman calls for action on unsafe and unhealthy homes

 “I’m working with some more people, and there’s going to be a lot of things that are going to be coming to the council.
 I just want you guys to know.
 This is not me.
 This is just strictly from the community.
 I was put into this seat by the people that voted,” Childs said.

 At least one councilman did not want to discuss the issue.
 When Childs asked to speak, Councilman Nathan Gaskin attempted to stop Childs, calling for a point of order.
-In the end, Mayor Pro-tem Quay Boddie allowed Childs to finish, but not before Gaskin walked out in protest.
+In the end, Mayor Pro-tem Quay Boddie ended the meeting but didn’t stop Childs from finishing his statement.
+Gaskin appeared to walk out in protest and the video feed for the meeting was cut before Childs’s statement was complete.

 No official discussion was had on the matter, though some council members noted that some of the unhealthy housing issues Childs had previously brought up might not be within the scope of city ordinance authority.